githubLewis/Football-data-analysis/README.md

 ### standings.py
 Generates a league table.

+### standingshtml.py
+Generates a league table in a html fragment.

 ### averages.py
 Generates a rolling average graph (shots on goal, shots on target, corners) for each team in the file.